 - Which parts of a recruiter’s job could be effectively automated

 - How recruiting automation benefits both candidates and companies

 “Automation” it’s one of those words that can conjure up very different images for different people.
 For some, automation means streamlining, efficiency, and processes that work.
 For others, it can sound like a robot taking over our jobs.

 What we often don’t think of when it comes to automation is people.
-In the case of automation tools for recruiting, it’s people that are top of mind for Will Laufer, Founder of Interview Schedule.
-Interview Schedule is a recruiting automation tool that simplifies the most manual parts of scheduling interviews, freeing up resources to focus on top priorities.
+In the case of automation tools for recruiting, it’s people that are top of mind for Will Laufer, Founder of Prelude (formerly Interview Schedule).
+Prelude is a recruiting automation tool that simplifies the most manual parts of scheduling interviews, freeing up resources to focus on top priorities.

 In a recent episode of Data-Driven Recruiting, Laufer spoke with CodeSignal Co-Founder Sophia Baik about how recruiting automation can empower recruiters to do their best work and improve the candidate experience for job seekers.

 Several years ago, when Laufer met with the recruiting team at the small company where he worked as a hiring manager, he was shocked by what they told him.
 By their own reporting, these recruiters were spending over 50 percent of their time on scheduling and the logistics of interviews.
 And, Laufer adds, “none of the recruiters on the team were excited about those many, many hours that were spent on manual scheduling.”